Sajitha-Madugalle/Reading_Companion_OpenCV/README.md

   <em>Google Search Results</em>
 </p>

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 ## Contributing

 Contributions are welcome!

+### Problems

+- Refresh rate and FPS tradeoff
+- Improved GUI
+- It is great if there is an floating icon to openup the window, so the reader is not get distracted.
+- Applying Deep Learning algorithms to identify Maths phrases, and solve them

 Please feel free to submit a Pull Request or open an Issue to improve this project.

 1. Fork the repository.
 2. Create your feature branch: